Earlier this year, I wrote a post about how to know if you are ready to run a marathon.

 While you don’t necessarily need to choose a training plan before you officially start training, begin to consider what you want in a training plan.

 Two runs a day?
 Regular cross training?
 Speed work?
+Two rest days a week?

 Consider your lifestyle and your other obligations.
 The most objectively perfect training plan in the world (even if it were to exist) won’t be the right plan for you if it requires weekly track work and you know deep-down you won’t do it.